 Size supply and exhaust systems with additional capacity for future use.

-Determine appropriate additional capacity with MSU Design Lead.
+Determine appropriate additional capacity with MSU Design Representative.
 Minimum additional capacity is 20%.

 Diversity factor of 80% or higher can be applied to the main distribution ductwork and central AHUs and exhaust fans.
 Room zone distribution ductwork including terminal units shall be sized for 100% load.

-Consider 100% redundancy for any critical research.
+Consider N+1 redundancy for any critical research.
 Discuss with Users.

-Consider 100% redundancy for animal research facilities per NIH guidelines.
+Consider N+1 redundancy for animal research facilities per NIH guidelines.

 Noise and Vibration